MPD Reports: Assault; burglary; warrant pickups; disputes and suicide threat

 - Suspicious Person – Northview Dr.- In reference to a male knocking on the callers door.
 Contact was made with the male who advised that he was going door to door asking if anyone needed their cars washed or yards raked.
 All ok.

-- Dispute Report – S Hammond Dr – In reference to a domestic violence report for Alicia Robinson.
+- Dispute Report – S Hammond Dr – In reference to a domestic violence report.

 - Person Deceased – S. Broad St. – In reference to a 73-year-old female found deceased in her apartment.
 Coroner and CID responded.
 Report taken.